 · Paying bills

 · Work overload

 When you’re faced with constant stressors, and trapped in a chronic stress cycle, the usual stress management strategies (like sleep, healthy diet, and regular exercise) may not be enough to help your system rebalance itself and calm down.

-If your body needs more help breaking out of a chronic stress cycle, special herbs called adaptogens can get the job done.
+If your body needs more help breaking out of a chronic stress cycle, a special class of natural agents called adaptogens can get the job done.

 Adaptogens: Nature’s Answer for Stress-Filled Lives

-For centuries, traditional healers have counted on adaptogens—a special class of medicinal herbs—to help the body adapt to stress.
-Adaptogens keep hormones and body systems in balance so they can respond better to stressful situations, and prevent a chronic stress cycle from starting.
+For centuries, traditional healers have counted on adaptogenic herbs, botanicals and mushrooms to help the body adapt to stress.
+Adaptogens help keep hormones and body systems in balance so they can respond better to stressful situations, and prevent a chronic stress cycle from starting.